idptools/goose/README.md

 ## Some important limitations to be aware of

-**A quick note on discrepencies between input parameters and the actual values of generated sequences**.
+**A quick note on discrepencies between input properties and the actual values of generated sequences**.
 GOOSE by default allows a small amount of error for hydropathy (it is allowed to be off by 0.05, which is honestly negligible) and for kappa (it is allowed to be off by 0.02).
 This is basically a balance between accuracy and speed.
-If you go into goose/backend/parameters, you can modify these parameters globally if you install GOOSE locally.
+If you go into goose/backend/properties, you can modify these properties globally if you install GOOSE locally.
 Finally, if you choose an NCPR / FCR combination that is mathematically impossible, GOOSE will get as close as it can.

 ### An important note on the speed of sequence generation

 The protein disorder field is not a slow moving one, and we are not here to slow you and your research down.
 Therefore, it was important for us to make GOOSE as fast as possible.
 However, because GOOSE incorporates stochasticity into sequence generation (see below for more on that), GOOSE still has to do some work when designing your disordered sequence.
-Importantly *the more parameters you specify, or the more constraints you put on sequence design, the more time it will take GOOSE to generate your sequence*.
+Importantly *the more properties you specify, or the more constraints you put on sequence design, the more time it will take GOOSE to generate your sequence*.

 ### Stochasticity of sequences generated using GOOSE

 Making a sequence generator to generate IDRs is not a challenging problem provided you simply choose the most disordered residue possible at each step.
 However, that would result in the same sequence being generated over and over again, which massively limits the utility of the sequence generator.
 We designed GOOSE to have a bit of stochasticity in that it will *generally* not make the same sequence twice.
 For example, when we made 100,000 sequences that were 100 amino acids in length using GOOSE, every single sequence was unique.
-However, we want to emphasize that *the more parameters you specify when making sequences, the less available sequence space there is for GOOSE to explore.
+However, we want to emphasize that *the more properties you specify when making sequences, the less available sequence space there is for GOOSE to explore.
 This will increase the chance that GOOSE will make the same sequence twice*.
 This is generally not a problem, but it is something that we wanted users to be aware of.

 *An important exception to this rule is the ``create.minimal_var()`` function because it attempts to change as little of the input sequence as possible and therefore will frequently return the same sequenece multiple times.*

 ### An important note on failed sequence generation

 Sometimes GOOSE can't make your sequence.
-We did our best to make sure that you will not run across a situation where this occurs, but with the enormous amount of possible different combinations of parameters and sequence properties, it is possible that GOOSE will be unable to make something you would like.
-This can often be easily overcome by *slightly* adjusting your parameters or reducing the cutoff value (the cutoff value is the value required for something to be considered disordered).
+We did our best to make sure that you will not run across a situation where this occurs, but with the enormous amount of possible different combinations of properties and sequence properties, it is possible that GOOSE will be unable to make something you would like.
+This can often be easily overcome by *slightly* adjusting your properties or reducing the cutoff value (the cutoff value is the value required for something to be considered disordered).
 You can also just make GOOSE try to make your sequence a few more times, GOOSE will often eventually get something that works (thanks to the inherent stochasticity in sequence generation).

 ### Incompatible FCR, NCPR, and hydropathy values